Matthew-w56/verovio-integration/lib/verovio/EditCommands.md

 	]}
 	The element ID of the previously dealt with element is kept for the next chain.
 To refer to it, use the id '[chained-id]'.

+Below are ones that I haven't gotten into learning yet but I'll update as I do.
+Parameters in curly brackets {} are optional.

 	Action: Insert
 	Parameters: elementType, startid, {endid}